-Wary of shutdown, Trump inches toward support for funding deal
+Wary of shutdown, Trump inches toward support for wall deal

-WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday edged toward backing a deal in Congress on funding for a barrier on the Mexican border, but left open the possibility that disputes over the wall could still cause a partial government shutdown by the weekend.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday edged toward backing a deal in Congress on government funding that would not meet his demand for $5.7 billion for a wall on the Mexican border but would avert a partial government shutdown.

 Trump, widely blamed for a five-week shutdown that ended in January, said he did not want to see federal agencies close again because of fighting over funds for the wall, one of his signature campaign promises in the 2016 election.

 Trump said he would hold off on a decision until he sees actual legislation about the issue.
-Republican Senator Lindsey Graham, who is close to the White House, said Trump was “inclined to take the deal and move on.”
+Republican Senator Lindsey Graham said Trump was “inclined to take the deal and move on.”

 Graham told reporters that Trump would then look elsewhere to find more money to build a wall along the U.S. southern border and was “very inclined” to declare a national emergency to secure the funds.